HritikC/typeform-to-google-sheets-automation/README.md

-# typeform-to-google-sheets-automation
+# Typeform to Google Sheets Automation

-Automate the flow of Typeform responses to Google Sheets using Make.com.
-Ideal for lead capture, feedback logging, and form submissions.
-Includes setup instructions and use cases.
+This Make.com scenario automates the flow of Typeform responses into a structured Google Sheet.
+It's useful for surveys, feedback forms, lead capture, and more.

+## Features

+- Real-time Typeform response capture
+- Automatic row creation in Google Sheets
+- No-code setup using Make.com

+## Files

+- `automation.json`: The exported Make.com scenario
+- `docs/`: Setup instructions, workflow overview, and use cases